blackducksoftware/ohloh_api/reference/account.md

     Floating-point values representing the account’s latitude and longitude, suitable for use with the Google Maps API.
 They are available only when the account has specified a valid location.

 + __kudo_score__
 If this account has a KudoScore, it will appear here.
 New accounts may not have a KudoScore.
-The Open Hub seb site displays these accounts with a default KudoRank of 1.
+The Open Hub web site displays these accounts with a default KudoRank of 1.

 + __languages__
     Only available when requesting an accounts details, this node will not be returned as part of a search result list.
 This node contains the total language experience for this account grouped by language.Eachnode contains the following children: